 How to Choose Your New Hampshire Elopement Location

 There are SO many beautiful spots in New Hampshire.
-Whether you’re drawn to rolling hills, stunning peaks, birch forests, pine groves, rocky rivers, or dramatic cliffs, this state has it all.
+Whether you’re drawn to the mountains, lakes, or ocean, the Granite State has it all.

 Some of my favorite elopement locations in NH are:

-• White Mountain National Forest – Endless trails, breathtaking views, and secluded spots for a private ceremony.
+- White Mountain National Forest – Endless trails, breathtaking views, and secluded spots for a private ceremony (read my blog on eloping in the White Mountains)

-• Pinkham Notch – A gateway to Mount Washington with incredible hikes and hidden forest clearings.
+- Pinkham Notch – A gateway to Mount Washington with incredible hikes.

 Fun fact: In New England, a mountain pass is called a “Notch.”
 Now you’re in on the local lingo!